shauryagoel/ray-tracer-in-one-weekend/src/README.md

 We need to determine from which side of the object's surface a ray is coming from: from outside or inside.
 This is important as there are objects which are rendered differently on each side, like text on a two-sided sheet of paper, or glass balls (they have an inside and an outside).

 The author took a preference to store surface normal which is against the incident ray direction- if the ray is incident on the object from outside, then, the normal will point outwards, and if the ray is inside the object, then, normal will point inwards.
 This is because we want to determine the side of the surface at the time of geometry intersection or at the time of coloring (of the material).
 The book has more materials than the geometry types, so they chose the determination at geometry time as it is less work.

+## Chapter 8

+**Antialiasing**: Images which we have produced in the previous chapters have a "staircase" pattern around the edges of the objects.
+This is called **aliasing**.
+A camera would blend the edge pixels with some foreground and some background.
+Aliasing can be seen if we take a 8x8 grid of black and white tiles, but only if 4 rays hit it.
+Then, we would only see black tiles or white tiles or some odd combination.
+In a real world, we would see gray color, instead of sharp black or white points.
+This is because our eyes are doing what we want our ray tracer to do.

+Our ray tracer can remove the aliasing if we take multiple samples around each pixel and average them.
+Specifically, we randomly sample points from half pixel width and height around the pixel, and average them.